(Redirected from Tony Fernandez)

 - Height 6' 2", Weight 175 lb.

-Tony Fernandez holds the Blue Jays' club record with 1,583 hits through June 2007.
+Tony Fernandez holds the Blue Jays' club records for hits (1,583) and games played (1,450) through the 2019 season.
 He had four separate stints with the Blue Jays.

 He missed the entire 1996 season because of an elbow injury; he had been the starting shortstop for the Yankees in 1995, but his injury opened the door for Derek Jeter to take over for him.
 In 2000 he played for the Seibu Lions, then came back to the majors for one final season in 2001.